 Preparing teachers for a borderless profession

-Finally, in a chapter entitled Beyond Conventional Borders of Second Language Teachers’ Training: A Digital, Interdisciplinary and Critical Postgraduate Curriculum, an author team from the Hellenic Open University (HOU) led by Roula Kitsiou (which in addition to her, includes Maria Papadopoulou, George Androulakis, Roula Tsokalidou, Eleni Skourtou) present an innovative teacher education programme that was designed in response to the emerging new reality.
+Finally, in a chapter entitled Beyond Conventional Borders of Second Language Teachers’ Training: A Digital, Interdisciplinary and Critical Postgraduate Curriculum, an author team from the Hellenic Open University (HOU) led by Roula Kitsiou (which in addition to her, includes Maria Papadopoulou, George Androulakis, Roula Tsokalidou, and Eleni Skourtou) present an innovative teacher education programme that was designed in response to the emerging reality.
 The Language Education for Refugees and Migrants programme is a new postgraduate course that is offered by the HOU, and aims to prepare language educators to engage with the opportunities and challenges associated with teaching refugee-background learners.
 This programme challenges traditional models of teacher education by including in the course content themes that are not regularly encountered in similar programmes, such as migration and intercultural communication, or international law and human rights.
 The course has also attracted strong interest from other professionals (i.e., non-teachers) who work with migrants, thus opening up new channels of interdisciplinary synergy.
 The chapter clearly illustrates the potential, and value, of disrupting ‘technical’ models of language education and explicitly orienting towards a critical perspective.

 As is perhaps evident from this post, I am quite excited with the way this collection is shaping up, and feel very privileged to be entrusted with these submissions.
 Another update is coming up towards the end of the week, so watch this space.